aspen_banner.jpg

 /

-In 2021 President Joe Biden restored the boundaries of Bears Ears National Monument in southern Utah after it was shrunk by the Trump administration by 85% in 2017.
+President Joe Biden restored the boundaries of Bears Ears National Monument in southern Utah in 2021 after it was shrunk 85% by the Trump administration in 2017

 The Bureau of Land Management says a 15-member advisory committee for the downsized Bears Ears National Monument in Utah will include spots for two tribal representatives — three less than a tribal coalition who spent years lobbying for protections of the land wanted.